wslack/open-source-policy/README.md

 Where possible, the US Census Bureau will actively participate in open source projects aimed at increasing value to the public through our data dissemination efforts.

 * Foster a community around Census data and tools by encouraging and responding to real-time feedback on how our data products are used by researchers, non-profit, and for profit organizations.
 * Increase our organizational capacity to do more open source by delivering more Free and Open Source Software (FOSS) to the community.
-FOSS is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.
+FOSS is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code.
 * Identify opportunities to publish existing code under an open source license that may benefit the public.
 * Identify opportunities to create new open source projects, and develop those projects in the open alongside community participation.
-* Adopt industry best practices for managing the lifecycle of our open source projects including standard release management and continuous integration approaches.
+* Adopt industry best practices for managing the lifecycle of our open source projects, including standard release management and continuous integration approaches.
 * Encourage “Issues” and accept “Pull Requests” (PRs) from the community.
 * Ensure that new Code Releases and Community Contributions meet the specified guidelines, detailed in the sections below.
-* Where feasible to do so, we will automate and also open source any testing procedures and encourage contributors to execute their own tests.
+* Where feasible to do so, we will automate and open source any testing procedures while encouraging contributors to execute their own tests.

 ## Benefits of Open Source